In this article

 Oxnard-Thousand Oaks-Ventura, CA | $53.48 | $111,240 |

-To become a dental hygienist, you must complete an accredited dental hygiene program.
+To become a dental hygienist, you need to complete an accredited dental hygiene program.
 Currently, the Commission on Dental Accreditation is the only accrediting body for dental hygiene programs in the United States.

-If you are interested in a career in the dental field but don’t want to become a dental hygienist, there are other options.
-Some of these include:
+However, if you’re interested in the dental field but don’t want to become a dental hygienist, there are other options, including:

 In this article